The Long and Winding Road of Stollwerck Chocolate Cards

 While sports cards are what many readers might pursue, cards of famous non-sports subjects might be the most heavily desired cards in the Stollwerck series — and there are a lot of them

 Many of them, while legitimately famous, may not be all that desirable.
 Subjects run the gamut with musicians, rulers and politicians, scientists, artists, and more.
-And across the vast landscape, there are plenty of extremely popular figures, such as Beethoven (pictured here), Benjamin Franklin, Alexander the Great, Napoleon, Isaac Newton, Rafael, and a ton more.
+And across the vast landscape, there are plenty of extremely popular figures, such as George Washington, Shakespeare, Beethoven (pictured here), Benjamin Franklin, Alexander the Great, Napoleon, Isaac Newton, Julius Caesar, Cleopatra, and a ton more.

 Frankly, I can’t list them all because I don’t know them all.
 With 5,400+ cards, the one takeaway here is that famous, real-life subjects are very much a part of the Stollwerck sets.
 Some of the cards command a decent amount of money and certainly exceed some of the sports issues in terms of price.